 The University offers a rich course catalogue of more than 80 degree courses, including First Cycle, Second Cycle and Single Cycle degree courses, as well as Postgraduate Schools, Specialisation Courses and Master Programmes.
 Such activities are coordinated by 9 Departments: Department of Chemistry, Life Sciences and Environmental Sustainability; Department of Economics and Management; Department of Engineering and Architecture; Department of Humanities, Social Sciences and Cultural Industries; Department of Law, Politics and International Studies; Department of Mathematical, Physical and Computer Sciences; Department of Medicine and Surgery; Department of Veterinary Science; Food and Drug Department.

 Maserati produces a complete range of unique cars with individual personalities which are instantly recognisable anywhere.
 Their style, technology and innately exclusive character, delight the most discerning, demanding tastes and remain an automotive industry benchmark.
-The brand's current line-up comprises the flagship Quattroporte, in GranLusso and GranSport versions, the Ghibli executive sports sedan, the Levante - Maserati’s first SUV, and the legendary GranTurismo and GranCabrio sports cars, which have recently been restyled.
+The brand's current line-up comprises the flagship Quattroporte, in GranLusso and GranSport versions, the Ghibli executive sports saloon, the Levante - Maserati’s first SUV, and the legendary GranTurismo and GranCabrio sports cars, which have recently been restyled.
 The most comprehensive range Maserati has ever offered; with petrol and diesel engines, rear-wheel and all–wheel drive, the finest materials and outstanding expert engineering.
 A tradition of successful cars, each of them redefining what makes an Italian sports car in terms of design, performance, comfort, elegance and safety.